rtharayil/certify-me.github.io/_blog/CertifyMe_Digital_Credential_Management_Overview.md

 experts and regulatory bodies to ensure that our credentialing practices remain compliant and up-to-date.

-###  Does CertifyMe offer options for conducting security audits and assessments?
+<li>  Does CertifyMe offer options for conducting security audits and assessments?</li>

 Yes, CertifyMe offers comprehensive security audits and assessments.
 We conduct regular internal and external audits to identify and mitigate potential